What do you want to do? What do you envision your program to be? Think about the following to help pinpoint your vision:

 Now go out and tell everyone you know and see about this great event you're hosting.
 Make sure to use a variety of methods (not just a Facebook event) to capture as broad an audience as possible.
 Talk to faculty as well.
 They can be great for helping spread the word about events that are related to their classes.
 Remember the posting policy, but spread the word far and wide.

-Even if you don't do a formal evaluation form, make sure that you take time to sit down with the other event planners (and maybe any speakers or vendors you used) to talk about what worked and what didn't.
+Whether you need to submit the ASOC Event Evaluation form or not, make sure that you take time to sit down with the other event planners (and maybe any speakers or vendors you used) to talk about what worked and what didn't.
 Then write that information down to share with future members of your group.
 If the event was an annual event it's even more important, but anything you learn from putting on an event can be helpful to future leaders of your club when they want to put on events of their own.

 - Email: email@example.com